intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-resnet34/README.md

 5. A link to download the pre-trained model is coming soon.

 6. Clone the [intelai/models](https://github.com/intelai/models) repo.
-This repo has the launch script for running benchmarking, which we will use in the next step.
+This repo has the launch script for running the model, which we will use in the next step.

 ```